-Adrian Wallace is a community development professional and minister, having founded and served as President and CEO of The Bishop and Chase Foundation in 2015, a community development corporation based in Lexington.
-He joined the staff at Community Ventures in 2016 to assist in their statewide neighborhood level revitalization and development.
+Adrian Wallace is a community development professional and minister, In 2015, he founded and served as President and CEO of The Bishop and Chase Foundation, a community development corporation based in Lexington.
+From 2016-2017, he joined the staff at Community Ventures to assist with their statewide neighborhood level revitalization and development.

 He attended Kentucky State University in 2004, majoring in Pre-Law and later studied at Asbury University from 2012-2014, pursuing a Bachelor’s in Leadership and Ministry, upon leaving the military.

-Adrian and his wife, Jennifer, have four beautiful girls and one boy, residing in Lexington, Kentucky.
+Adrian and his wife, Jennifer, have four beautiful girls and one boy.
+They reside in Lexington, Kentucky.

 Adrian Wallace is a former member of the Kentucky Army National Guard.
 Use of his military rank, job titles, and photographs in uniform does not imply endorsement by the Kentucky Army National Guard, the Department of the Army or the Department of Defense.